 Dear RRCUS Member,

+RRCUS offers an electronic renewal process.
+The information below should guide you through the process easily.
+IMPORTANT: Submit your renewal form from the same page on the club Shopify Store as the option you choose to renew..
 At this time of year, you have the option to change your membership status.
 You will also be receiving a hard copy of the renewal form as usual through the mail.

-In the revised Bylaws, the scheduled date for your annual dues and completion of the renewal form is December 1, 2016.
-Membership is considered lapsed after December 31, 2016.
+In the revised Bylaws, the scheduled date for your annual dues and completion of the renewal form is December 31, 2022.
+Membership is considered lapsed after January 1, 2023.
 If your renewal and payment are not received by the deadline, you will have to pay a late fee.

 email@example.com.
-Please be sure to note that it is an online payment question and your name in the subject line.
+Please be sure to note that it is an online payment question and your name is in the subject line.

 The IRS has stated that membership dues are not deductible